tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_23/2021-07-20-item-1-its-not-all-about-machine-learning.md

 word_count: 4,979
 ---

-Early stage start-ups tend not to use data to drive decisions because they don't have any yet.
+Early stage start-ups tend not to use data to drive decisions because they don't have much.
 Once they get some, making the transition to being a data driven organisation can be hard.

-[Erik Bernhardsson](https://www.linkedin.com/in/erikbern/) has written a [short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) written in the second person, a bit like a choose your own adventure ("You are in a room, there is an axe").
+[Erik Bernhardsson](https://www.linkedin.com/in/erikbern/) has written a [short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) written in the second person, a bit like a Choose Your Own Adventure ("You are in a room, there is an axe").
 Telling the tale of growing a data team at a mid-stage startup.

-You arrive to find a fragmented picture with various teams having this down "data scientists".
+You arrive to find a fragmented picture with various teams having their own "data scientists".
 The core team is disillusioned as they are not getting to do any cool ML.
-Management its excited because they want to do cool AI.
+Management is excited because it wants to do cool AI.
 What actually needs to happen is months of data cleaning, integration, SQL and infrastructure work.

-You get to work, reorganising the team so that resource management is decentralised and people management is centralised (by you).
-You sort out that data, creating a single unified data source.
+You get to work, reorganising the team so that resource management is decentralised and people management is centralised.
+You sort out that data, creating a single unified data warehouse.
 Some of your data scientists leave.
 You start to get the basics right, the company starts to learn from data.
-After a year or so you start to implement some cool ML stuff.
+After a year or so you start to implement some fancy ML.